sarahmcclymont/SN4741_ATAC/README.md

-# ATAC-seq in the SN4741 cell line
+# ATAC-seq analysis of the SN4741 cell line

 Code for the ATAC-seq analysis of the SN4741 cell line for paper [link]